 - Masters 1: 35 years of age and over

-Couples that have never competed before, start dancing in Level 1.
-As they win competitions they move up the levels.
-Competitors are restricted to dancing the dances allowed for their level.
+Couples that have never competed before, start dancing in C Grade.
+As they win competitions they move up the grades.
+Competitors are restricted to dancing the dances allowed for their grade.